- Go to Amazon Web Services’ Website (Link)

 Potential Fix 2: If you want to Install Git on Windows, it gives you the option to add unix tools (chmod and ssh included).

 Please let me know if you have any questions!
-I am happy to answer questions in the comments section below or on the youtube video page.
+I am happy to answer questions in the comments section below or on the youtube video page, or through Twitter.
 The next tutorial is AWS EC2: Install Anaconda on Linux Instance.